-Course Outcomes The students are expected to be able to demonstrate the following knowledge, skills, and attitudes after completing this course 1.
-Understand the properties of various kinds of integral equations and its solution 2.
-Develop the skills while solving the various problems by using integral equations in all engineering sciences and etc 3.
-Analyse the origin of first order partial differential equations and solving them using Charpit's method.
-4. Classify second order PDE and solve standard PDE using separation of variable method.
-5. Understand the formation and solution of some significant PDEs like wave equation, heat equation and diffusion equation.
-UNIT- I - of second kind with separable kernels, Fredholm alternative theorem, gen functions, Method of successive approximation for Fredholm and
+Course Outcomes The students are expected to be able to demonstrate the following

+1. Understand the properties of various kinds of integral equations and its solution

+- 2. Develop the skills while solving the various problems by using integral equations in all engineering sciences and etc - 3.
+Analyse the origin of first order partial differential equations and solving them using Charpit's method. - 4.
+Classify second order PDE and solve standard PDE using separation of variable method. - 5.
+Understand the formation and solution of some significant PDEs like wave equation, heat equation and diffusion equation.

-Volterra equations, Resolvent kernel.
+Fredholm equations of second kind with separable kernels, Fredholm alternative theorem, Eigen values and eigen functions, Method of successive approximation for Fredholm and Volterra equations, Resolvent kernel.

-Formation of Partial Differential Equations, First order P.D.E.'s, Classification of first order P.D.E.'s, Complete, general and singular integrals, Lagrange's or quasi-linear equations, Integral surfaces through a given curve, Orthogonal surfaces to a given system of surfaces, 6 Characteristic curves.
+Formation of Partial Differential Equations, First order P.D.E.'s, Classification of first order P.D.E.'s, Complete, general and singular integrals, Lagrange's or quasi-linear equations, Integral surfaces through a given curve, Orthogonal surfaces to a given system of surfaces, Characteristic curves.

 Pfaffian differential equations, Compatible systems, Charpit's method, Jacobi's Method, Linear equations with constant coefficients, Reduction to canonical forms, Classification of second order P.D.E.'s.
-6

-Method of separation of variables: Laplace, Diffusion and Wave equations in Cartesian, cylindrical and spherical polar coordinates, Boundary value problems for transverse vibrations in a string of finite length and heat diffusion in a finite rod, Classification of linear integral 6 equations, Relation between differential and integral equations.
+Method of separation of variables: Laplace, Diffusion and Wave equations in Cartesian, cylindrical and spherical polar coordinates, Boundary value problems for transverse vibrations in a string of finite length and heat diffusion in a finite rod, Classification of linear integral equations, Relation between differential and integral equations.